 The second, and maybe truer reason is to be able to set out on the weekends and explore some terrain.
 Dune bashing and Wadi bashing are popular passtimes here.
 Dune bashing consists basically of bringing your car out into the desert and getting stuck in the sand (at least this has been OUR experience).
 If you're an experienced and daring driver, you can create your own roller coaster ride on the dunes.
 So far, we haven't been tempted to try this ourselves.
-One trip with a tour guide was enough to scare the kids into wanting to stay on more level ground.
+One trip

 We have, however gotten into Wadi bashing.
 According to wikipedia, a wadi is a dry riverbed.
 In the UAE, a wadi is a well maintained path running through the mountains that happens to follow the path of a river.